 In the base of your lunge, you have to make sure to have two 90 degrees angles, with the one knee in front of you and the other 2 inches from the floor.

-As soon as you reach this position, go back to the top and do it again with the other leg.
+As soon as you reach this position, freeze for a second or two, before going back to the top.

 Or, as like to call them – DESPASITO SQUATS :)